tingT0929/Risk-factors-associated-with-mortality-of-COVID-19/README.md

 The codes incorported all the scripts to reproduce the analysis in the paper.

 ### 2) Reporducibility
-- The different classes of counties were obtained by runing "clustering.R"
+- The different classes of counties were obtained by runing "`Clustering.R`"
-- The singificant contributing factors related to increaning the mortiliay of COVID-19 were identified in different classes of counties by runing "Varlm.R"
+- The singificant contributing factors related to increaning the mortiliay of COVID-19 were identified in different classes of counties by runing "`Varlm.R`"

 ----